Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: Spatial mean-parameterized COMP models

-To reduce the dimensions of and the correlations among the spatial random effects, we reparameterize the spatial random effects as linear combinations of basis vectors:

-where $\textbf{B}$ is a basis matrix the columns of which are $q\ll n$ basis vectors, and $\bs{\gamma}^{\ast}$ and $\bs{\delta}^{\ast}$ are basis coefficients.
+To reduce the dimension of and the cross-correlations among the spatial effects, we can express the spatial effects as linear combinations of well-chosen basis vectors, which produces linear predictor $\textbf{X}\bs{\beta} + \textbf{B}\bs{\delta}$, where $\textbf{B}$ is a basis matrix the columns of which are $q\ll n$ basis vectors, and $\bs{\delta}$ is a $q \times 1$ vector of basis coefficients.
 There are two common choices of $\textbf{B}$: (1) in restricted spatial regression (RSR), the spatial basis vectors are constrained to be orthogonal to the fixed-effects predictors \citep[cf.][]{Reich2006,Hughes2013}; and (2) in Bayesian spatial filtering (BSF), the spatial basis vectors are constrained to be orthogonal to the intercept \citep{hughes2017spatial}.
-The RSR models have been found to yield low coverage rates for the regression coefficients \citep{Hanks2015,Khan2020,Zimmerman2021}.
-Our simulation experiments showed that the BSF parameterization does not adversely impact inference for the regression coefficients, and so we employ the BSF approach.

-Specifically, the BSF basis matrix $\textbf{B}$ comprises selected eigenvectors of $\textbf{F}$ = $(\textbf{I} - \textbf{1}\textbf{1}^\top / n) \textbf{A} (\textbf{I} - \textbf{1}\textbf{1}^\top / n)$, where $\textbf{I}$ is the $n$ $\times$ $n$ identity matrix and $\textbf{1}$ is the $n$-dimensional vector of 1s.
-The eigenvectors of $\textbf{F}$ comprise all possible mutually distinct patterns that can arise on the graph and hence can be used to model a spatial random field.
-The positive (negative) eigenvalues of $\textbf{F}$ correspond to varying degrees of attractive (repulsive) spatial dependence.
+RSR models have been found to yield low coverage rates for the regression coefficients \citep{Hanks2015,Khan2020,Zimmerman2021}.
+Our simulation experiments showed that the BSF parameterization does not adversely impact inference for the regression coefficients, and so we adopt the BSF approach.
+Specifically, the BSF basis matrix $\textbf{B}$ comprises selected eigenvectors of the Moran operator $M=(\textbf{I} - \textbf{1}\textbf{1}^\top / n) \textbf{A} (\textbf{I} - \textbf{1}\textbf{1}^\top / n)$, where $\textbf{I}$ is the $n$ $\times$ $n$ identity matrix.
+The eigenvectors of $M$ comprise all possible mutually distinct patterns that can arise on the graph and hence can be used to model a spatial random field.
+The positive (negative) eigenvalues of $M$ correspond to varying degrees of attractive (repulsive) spatial dependence.
 An eigenvector's pattern has finer scale with decreasing magnitude of the corresponding eigenvalue.
 In other words, \textbf{B} can accommodate spatial structure at multiple scales.
 We henceforth assume that \textbf{B} comprises the first $q \ll n$ basis vectors since we expect neighboring observations to be similar (i.e., we discard all of the repulsive patterns).
-The priors for the basis coefficients are given by
+The prior distribution for the basis coefficients is given by $\bs{\delta} \mid \tau \sim \textup{Normal}_{q} \left( \textbf{0}, \textbf{Q}_{\text{B}}^{-1} / \tau \right)$, where $\textbf{Q}_{\text{B}} = \textbf{B}^{\top} \textbf{Q} \textbf{B}$.